jevermeister/3d-printer-mods/vcore-3-voron-0.1-handles/README.md

 The handles are using the same hole distance and size than the nylon handles RR ships with the enclosure.
 As I don't own an enclosure yet, I used the official RR CAD data so lets hope that it matches.

+(the picture below is outdated and without thickened ends, will be updated soon)

 ![Door Handle RR](./images/handles_custom.jpg "Door Handle RR")

 [![GPLv3 License][gpl-v3-shield]][gpl-v3]